alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 During preprocessing, the data set is first cleaned up.
 This means:

   - filling in missing categorical data with the mode of that feature
-  - filling in missing numerical data with the medaian of that feature
+  - filling in missing numerical data with the median of that feature
   - cleaning up date time objects by splitting into year, month, day, hour, minute, second attributes
   - replace True/False data with 1/0
   - apply one-hot encoding for categorical data